Advanced Hoof Supplement with Biotin

 Hoof ReNu’s formula uses 50mg per serving of high-grade, purified biotin, which is vital to the growth of strong, healthy hooves.
-Research studies show that long-term, daily supplementation of biotin for horses hooves helps improves the growth rate and strength.
-In order to achieve maximal improvement in hoof health, Hoof ReNu’s formulation surpasses other equine hoof supplements by combining biotin with other key nutrients such as lysine, tyrosine, zinc, methionine and MSM, which are instrumental in restoring and maintaining strong, healthy hooves.
+Research studies show that long-term, daily supplementation of biotin for horses hooves helps improve the growth rate and strength.
+While biotin is an essential ingredient to maintain healthy hoof growth in horses, biotin alone is not enough.
+In order to achieve maximum results Hoof ReNu combines biotin with other key nutrients such as lysine, tyrosine, zinc, methionine and MSM, which are instrumental in restoring and maintaining strong, healthy hooves.

 Hoof ReNu Benefits:

 - Helps build strong, healthy hooves